Here is a look at the life of Elon Musk, the billionaire entrepreneur behind Tesla and SpaceX.

 August 7, 2018 - Musk announces, via Twitter, that he is considering taking Tesla private.
 He claims that funding has been secured.

 September 17, 2018 - Vernon Unsworth, the caver who helped rescue 12 boys and their soccer coach from a flooded cave in Thailand in July, files a defamation lawsuit against Musk in a federal court in California.
-Unsworth will file a separate lawsuit in London.
 Musk grew angry with Unsworth after the caver criticized Musk’s attempts to help with the Thai cave rescue effort by building a miniature submarine.
 On Twitter, Musk made the unfounded claim that Unsworth was a “pedo” or pedophile.
 Musk doubled down on his claim in other tweets before deleting them.
+On December 6, 2019, a jury decides that Musk did not defame Unsworth.

 September 18, 2018 - Tesla confirms that the Justice Department is investigating whether comments made by Musk in August about taking the company private were illegal.